wqf233333/DJI-SDK-SKILL/README.md

 Please follow the [guideline](https://github.com/wqf233333/DJI-SDK-SKILL/wiki/Format-Guideline) if you want to contribute

+We also provide a [dynamic search tool](http://dji-brainhole.github.io/hippophae/index.html) of this issue list, all issues are synchonized from this readme file.

+For new issues please submit them in Github Issue of this repository.

 ###ROS

 - What is ROS and how to work with it?